China business laws are getting more regular and the new draft changes to foreign investment laws means progress is still being made.

 China Business Laws on the Right Road

 China further constricting VIE’;s is another part of that.
 They are not legal recognized entities in other geographies, so China is moving closer to the Western world we know.
+The details could ultimately weaken this draft law, but it is true that gradually rule of law is improving in China all around.

 Culturally, China is still a different place.
 It will never be Kansas.